omidyaghmazadeh/3D_Print_Designs/3D Print Platform for In Vivo MRI in Mice and Rats/Readme.md

-This is a headfixation set-up for neuroscience experiments on mice.
+This is an open-source versatile animal conditiong set-up for MRI experiments on mice and rats.
-The head-cap is designed to provide a large surface on the skull for implanting probes, fibers, etc.
+The design is made in a collaborative effort between the Buzsaki Lab (Neuroscience Institute), the Alon Lab (Radiology Dep.) and the Preclinical Imaging Lab (Radiology Dep.) at the NYU Langone Medical Center.

 ![RodentMRI_bed](https://user-images.githubusercontent.com/32208791/169139475-5042117c-0726-4fa8-8aa3-01f766d68fce.png)